 We know that people have a lot of questions when they come to church.
-They don't know what to expect, and they wo
+We hope that this helps you understand what our services are like.

 What are Sunday mornings like?

 Sunday mornings at Forest Heights begins in our small groups, known as Sunday School at 9:45.
 This is where we meet in smaller groups based on age or similar

 life stage.
 We study the Bible, but we also take time to pray and get to know one another.
 Our children, youth, and college and young adults meet downstairs,

 and all other groups are upstairs.
 If you have any questions, you can ask anyone at our main entrance behind our round driveway.
 They will be happy